 When you first sit down to TotU, it appears a bit daunting.
 Between the large board with lots of areas, the stacks of Minion cards for sale in the Market, and all of the action text and icons on each card, it feels a bit overwhelming at first.
 However, game play is actually relatively simple once you have played out a couple turns in your first game.

 The cards have two different resource types - Influence (webs) and Power (swords).
 Webs are money.
 They allow you to buy more cards.
-(I think it was annoying the fellow a bit running the demos that I kept calling them "webs" instead of "Influence").
+(I think I was annoying the fellow running the demos a bit when I kept calling them "webs" instead of "Influence").
 Swords (power) allow you to deploy troops, or assassinate enemy troops (or power special actions on cards).
 Unlike some other deck builders, there is no order to the the Buy vs. Deploy vs. Action phases as you play your hand.
 You can mix and match the order of the actions.
 The exception is when there is a special action on a card that affects other cards played that turn.
 Some of those actions may require the cards it affects to be played first.
-It sounds complex, but after you have played a few turns, the familiar deck building mechanics from other games is quickly recognized.
+It sounds complex, but after you have played a few turns, the familiar deck building mechanics from other games are quickly recognized.
 The complexity lies more in what point strategy one needs to adopt.

 Similar to Dominion, you also want to remove cards from your deck to make those special card combinations come out faster.
 In TotU, you don't trash cards, you "promote" them to the Inner Circle, which is actually a net positive to the end game because promoted cards are worth more points.
 So aside from the net benefit of having a smaller deck, you also receive more points toward the win.